whily/chinesecalendar/README.md

 chinesecalendar
 ===============

-Chinese calendar is a Scala library for Chinese Calendar.
+Chinesecalendar is a Scala library for Chinese Calendar.

 Features to include:

-* Chinese Calendar between AD 1 to 33.
+* Chinese Calendar between AD 1 to 317.

 For more information about Chinesecalendar, please go to
   <https://github.com/whily/chinesecalendar>